Guidelines for FEBS Collaborative Developmental Scholarships

 - Scholarships are intended to cover subsistence and travel costs for the student only; expenses incurred by dependants are not provided for.
 The daily subsistence allowance amounts to €60 per day.
 Travel costs will provide for a second-class rail fare or an economy flight between the place of residence and the host laboratory.

-- Applications may be made at any time, but an application should be submitted at least two months before the proposed starting date.
+- Applications may be made at any time, but an application should be submitted at least three months before the proposed starting date.

 - The Application process is handled via the online application system.

 Completed online application, written in English, will be submitted to the Chairperson of the FEBS Fellowships Committee and will include the following information: